 - Because of the Fukushima Plant explosion, you need to be even more careful about the fish you eat and where they come from.

 The Fat in the Fish:Although there are a lot of species of fish that have a high-fat content, these aren’t going to be the same as the fat from a cow.
 Just like there are complex carbohydrates and simple carbs, there are different fats.

 Let’s go over the types of fats to understand more about why fish fat is better for us than traditional sources.
 Omega-3 fatty acids are usually classified as EPA and DHA.

-These two in combination have been shown to have tons of large health effects that your typical saturated fat doesn’t have.
+These two in combination have been shown to have tons of significant health effects that your typical saturated fat doesn’t have.

 The best effect shown is that fish oil can lower triglyceride levels by 25-30%.
 The FDA also states that fish oil has a qualified health claim to reducing the risk of coronary heart disease.

 For those not near a fresh source of fish:Buying frozen fish is not a bad choice.
 It may not taste as good, but the nutrition factors will all still be there.
 Another option is canned fish.
-Although the canned tuna generally don't taste as good, they still provide great benefits that can add variety and taste to your meals.
+Although the canned tuna generally don't feel as good, they even provide significant benefits that can add variety and taste to your meals.

-These supplements can give you the EPA and DHA your body needs in order to keep it strong.
-It will keep your mind strong and your body functioning great.
-On top of this, it will regulate testosterone production so you are producing the perfect amount.
+These supplements can give you the EPA and DHA your body needs to keep it healthy.
+It will keep your mind sharp and your body functioning great.
+On top of this, it will regulate testosterone production, so you are producing the perfect amount.

 - Mahi Mahi